luca-bellipanni/Multi-Agent-AI-Security-Pipeline/README.md

 A GitHub Action that replaces traditional sequential security pipelines with a **multi-agent AI system** that dynamically analyzes pull requests, selects the right security tools, and makes informed decisions.

-Instead of running every scanner on every PR and flooding analysts with false positives, AI agents examine the changes, decide what's relevant, run only the necessary tools, and explain their reasoning.
+Instead of running every scanner on every PR and flooding analysts with false positives, AI agents examine the actual code changes, decide what's relevant, run only the necessary tools, and explain their reasoning.

 ## The Problem